rdinch/MathResourceStudio-Help/docs/tutorials/basic-number-operations-word-problem-templates.md

 Select one or more rows of word templates in the grid and press Remove Row(s) to remove the rows.

+!!! tip
-TIP: To select more than one row at a time:
+    To select more than one row at a time:

 - To select multiple templates, click in the blank area by a row with the mouse cursor, then hold down the Ctrl key on the keyboard and click by additional rows.
 When you have all the template rows highlighted, let go of the Ctrl key and then select Remove Row(s)